My name is Zachary Greenlee.

 “I’m not dead, you bunch of ignorant fools!
 Look at me!
 Check my heart again!
 Listen for a pulse!”

-The two paramedics worked together tucking my legs into the bag, placing my arms firmly at my sides, and then pulling one black flap over the left side of my body, followed by another covering the right.
+The two paramedics worked together to tuck my legs into the bag, placing my arms firmly at my sides, and then pulling one black flap over the left side of my body, followed by another covering the right.

 And that’s when it hit me!